latysh/aba-file-generator/README.md

-# ABA File Generator (Currently in dev mode.
-Use simonblee/aba-file-generator for aba file generations)
+# ABA File Generator
+#(Currently in dev mode.
+Use simonblee/aba-file-generator instead)

 ## Overview
 Generates an aba file for International transfers for NAB bank.